Valencia History Museum: The building

-The museum is housed within Valencia's first underground drinking water reservoir, designed by Ildefonso Cerdá (who later planned Barcelona's Eixample) and Leodegario Marchessaux.
+The museum is housed within Valencia's first underground drinking water reservoir, designed by Ildefons Cerdà (who later planned Barcelona's Eixample) and Leodegario Marchessaux.
 Inaugurated in 1850, it was the first reservoir of its kind in Spain.
 Constructed entirely of brick, it stands as a notable example of 19th-century Valencian industrial architecture.
 The building was restored by the City Council between 1998 and 2001.

-Although the museum is located slightly outside the Old City, the nearby Parque de Cabecera, situated less than 100 meters away, offers convenient access to the city center.
+Although the museum is located slightly outside the Old City, the nearby Parc de Capçalera, situated less than 100 meters away, offers convenient access to the city center.

 Several immersion schools in Valencia bring their students to historical sites like this to promote Spanish cultural and language immersion.

 On display

 The MhV's permanent exhibition is dedicated to the history of Valencia, organized into eight distinct time periods: